All you need to know to plan a family trip to the Grand Canyon with kids. Tips, best things to do, child-friendly activities in the Grand Canyon NP.

 The path is fenced in the most part (not all!) and connects the several viewing points along the rim.
 One of the shuttle routes runs parallel to the trail and this means you can easily hop on motorized transport if needed.

-This is excellent and it means families can start the tail and hop on a bus should the children get tired or the weather turn.
+This is excellent and it means families can start the trail and hop on a bus should the children get tired or the weather turn.

 Check the historical buildings